Aaron Brown (sprinter): World Championship, Olympic gold, media appearances

 Brown was initially named to the Canadian team for the 2022 Commonwealth Games but withdrew after the World Championships, with Athletics Canada citing a need "to properly recover and prepare for the rest of the season."
+He capped the season with an appearance at the Diamond League Final in Zürich, where he won the bronze medal in the 100 m and silver in the 200 m.